MultiQC/MultiQC/docs/markdown/ai/index.md

 export ANTHROPIC_API_KEY="..."
 ```

-Only one key is needed, according to which service you want to use.
 If you run MultiQC without the appropriate key you will get a warning printed to the console,
-but report generation will otherwise proceed without the summary and MultiQC will not return an error exit code.
+but report generation will otherwise proceed without the summary.
+MultiQC will not return an error exit code.

 MultiQC uses the [python-dotenv](https://saurabh-kumar.com/python-dotenv/) package,
 so you can also use an `.env` file either in the current working directory or the MultiQC source code directory.

 :::note

-These environment variables will only be used for `--ai-summary`/`--ai-summary-full` generation.
+Environment variables will only be used for `--ai-summary`/`--ai-summary-full` generation.
-They are not saved by MultiQC and cannot be used for summary generation within reports.
+They are not saved by MultiQC and cannot be used for in-browser summary generation, within reports.

 :::